q-ran/quran/README.md

 which is optimized for processing the text as data.
 This makes it easier to do all kinds of research on the text.

+2019-01-07: the Quran TF-app and data and tutorials released.

 **This is work in progress: we need to do more testing and documenting**

 We have taken the source materials from
 [Quranic Arabic Corpus 0.4 (2011) by Kais Dukes](http://corpus.quran.com)